MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 ## MIM PAM

 Deploying MIM for Privileged Access Manager with a Windows Server 2012 R2 domain controller in the PRIV forest is deprecated.
-Use Windows Server 2016 or later Active Directory, with WIndows Server 2016 functional level, for your PRIV forest domain.
-(Windows Server 2012 R2 is permtted for a CORP forest domain.)
+Use Windows Server 2016 or later Active Directory, with Windows Server 2016 functional level, for your PRIV forest domain.
+The Windows Server 2012 R2 functional level is still permitted for a CORP forest's domain.

 ## Next steps
 Learn more about: